Floer theory for Lagrangian cobordisms: Twisted coefficients, -completions, and applications

 Let $R$ be a unital commutative ring.
-We are now ready to define our Floer complex for a pair $(\Sigma_0,\Sigma_1)$ of exact Lagrangian cobordisms with twisted coefficients, defined as an $R[\pi_1(\Sigma_0)]-R[\pi_1(\Sigma_0)]$ bimodule.
+We are now ready to define the Cthulhu complex with twisted coefficients for a pair of exact Lagrangian cobordisms $(\Sigma_0,\Sigma_1)$.
 For Lagrangian intersection Floer homology, such a construction has previously been carried out in \cite{KFloer} and \cite{Damian_Lifted}.
-This was subsequently generalised to the case of Wrapped Floer homology in \cite[Section 4.2]{Floer_Conc}, i.e.~for a pair of Lagrangian cobordisms having empty negative ends.
-Here we will define this theory for a pair of exact Lagrangian cobordisms having non-empty negative ends whose Chekanov-Eliashberg algebras admit augmentations.
+This was subsequently generalised to Wrapped Floer homology in \cite[Section 4.2]{Floer_Conc}.